X (1992 video game): Development

 The development for the game was created in the style of Argonaut's older computer games, notably Starglider 2, featuring full 360-degree movement through space.
 Its technological accomplishments quickly caught the eye of a Nintendo employee, who urged that they send a ROM of the game to Nintendo's headquarters in Kyoto, Japan.
 It was presented to both Game Boy creator Gunpei Yokoi and engineer Ishuna, who were "blown away" by its usage of 3D wireframe graphics, requesting that Dylan and his team fly over to Japan and meet them.
 After being shown to other employees, Nintendo became so impressed with the game that they purchased the rights to it from the original publisher, Mindscape, and made Argonaut an official third-party licensee.
 Assisting development was Nintendo Research and Development 1 (R&D1), the division responsible for producing the Game Boy itself.
-The soundtrack was composed by Kazumi Totaka, and is the first game to feature the infamous "Totaka's Song".
+The soundtrack was composed by Kazumi Totaka, and is the first game to feature "Totaka's Song".

 At first, the title was named Eclipse, but then-Nintendo President Hiroshi Yamauchi insisted upon it being renamed X, calling up director Yoshio Sakamoto a month before development was completed.
 Nintendo forced Cuthbert and Argonaut to rewrite the 3D engine entirely due to a game-breaking bug that made it unplayable on certain Game Boy systems, due to the company's strict stance on quality.
 X was released in Japan on May 29, 1992.
-A North American version titled Lunar Chase was completed by Cuthbert; however, Nintendo of America felt that the idea of a 3D first-person game on a handheld for children was too complicated, and (to his disappointment) cancelled its release.
+A North American version titled Lunar Chase was completed by Cuthbert; however, Nintendo of America felt that the idea of a text heavy 3D first-person game was too complicated, and (to his disappointment) cancelled its release.
 Cuthbert believed that a lack of interest from retailers was also to blame.
 In a 2018 interview with USgamer, Cuthbert admitted that he lost the source code for Lunar Chase and didn't think to make a backup copy at the time.
 An official ROM image of the complete English translation of Lunar Chase was unearthed in the 2020 Nintendo data leak.
 A nearly-finished fan translation was also released online the same day as the official English translation was leaked.